Language-Technology-Assessment/main-database/readme.md

 **Model card**

-Is a model card in standardized format available that provides comprehensive insight on model architecture, training, fine-tuning, and evaluation are available?
+Is a model card available in standardized format that provides comprehensive insight on model architecture, training, fine-tuning, and evaluation?

     🟥 Model card(s) not available.